How to Commute in Metro Manila: Routes, Tips, and Apps (2026 Guide)

 Tip: Grab prices surge during rush hours (7-9 AM and 5-8 PM).
 If possible, wait 15-30 minutes for the surge to die down, or consider GrabBike which has lower surge multipliers.

-- Avoid EDSA if possible.
-Take alternative routes — C5, Ortigas Avenue, or Marcos Highway.
-Use Waze or Google Maps for real-time traffic routing.
+• Avoid EDSA if possible.
+Use C5, Ortigas Avenue, or Marcos Highway.
+Check Waze for real-time routing.

-- Use trains for long distances even if crowded — it's still faster than sitting in EDSA traffic on a bus.
+• Use trains for long distances even if crowded — still faster than EDSA traffic.

 Para sa mga destinasyon na malayo sa train station, ang mga jeepney at bus ang pumupuno sa gap.
 Ganito sumakay: